keikai/doc/dev-ref/Features_and_Usages.md

 ## Wrap Text
 When wrap text is enabled, keikai wraps a cell's text into multiple lines according to the column width.

 Besides, keikai will automatically resize a row height to completely display the wrapped text.
 So keikai will increase the height when there are more texts and reduce the height when removing the text.
-But this feature doesn't work on the following case:
+Note that wrap text, same as Excel's wrap text, doesn't apply to the following cases:
 * a row with custom height
 * a merged cell